The Master of Ballantrae by R.L. Stevenson

 The Bride of Lammermoor cover

-I was quite pleased to get The Bride of Lammermoor by Sir Walter Scott for my Classics Club Spin book, because I often need my arm twisted a wee bit to get down to reading more of Scott’s books.
-I don’t know why that should be because I invariably enjoy his work.
-My copy was published by Richard Edward King and is apparently a first edition, but not worth all that much.
+My copy of The Bride of Lammermoor by Sir Walter Scott was published by Richard Edward King and is apparently a first edition, but not worth all that much.
 Presumably thousands of them were printed.
 I had to cut a few of the pages so I suspect that I’m the first person to finish this edition.
 It was first published in 1819 but in its day it was a historical novel, set after King James VII had been deposed.

 The story begins with the funeral of the Master of Ravenswood, he had lost his title because he had been on the Jacobite side, and after a protracted battle with a devious lawyer he has lost almost all of his property.
 Edgar his son and the new laird of Ravenswood is left with only a ruin to live in with a couple of old loyal family servants who would no doubt never have been able to get a job elsewhere.